XistGG/MassSimple/README.md

 | [cpp](Source/Xms/EntityBuilders/XmsEntityBuilderComponent.cpp)
 ]

-The `BP_Character` in game has one of these components on it.
+The `BP_Character` Player Pawn in game has one of these components on it.

 When Active, this component causes `Wisp` Entities to be built at a periodic interval, at the current owner Actor's location